Lido Advisors LLC Purchases 14,464 Shares of Chubb Limited (NYSE:CB)

 Lido Advisors LLC increased its position in Chubb Limited (NYSE:CB – Get Rating) by 196.9% in the third quarter, HoldingsChannel.com reports.
 The institutional investor owned 21,808 shares of the financial services provider’s stock after buying an additional 14,464 shares during the quarter.
 Lido Advisors LLC’s holdings in Chubb were worth $3,966,000 at the end of the most recent reporting period.

 A number of other hedge funds also recently bought and sold shares of CB.
 Fairfield Bush & CO. bought a new stake in Chubb in the 1st quarter worth approximately $195,000.
 Roundview Capital LLC lifted its position in Chubb by 2.6% in the 1st quarter.
 Roundview Capital LLC now owns 4,165 shares of the financial services provider’s stock worth $891,000 after buying an additional 106 shares during the last quarter.
-Sequoia Financial Advisors LLC lifted its position in Chubb by 59.8% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 3,029 shares of the financial services provider’s stock worth $648,000 after buying an additional 1,134 shares during the last quarter.
-Brighton Jones LLC lifted its position in Chubb by 18.7% in the 1st quarter.
-Brighton Jones LLC now owns 1,287 shares of the financial services provider’s stock worth $276,000 after buying an additional 203 shares during the last quarter.
-Finally, Baird Financial Group Inc. lifted its position in Chubb by 22.0% in the 1st quarter.
-Baird Financial Group Inc. now owns 154,794 shares of the financial services provider’s stock worth $33,110,000 after buying an additional 27,926 shares during the last quarter.
+Sequoia Financial Advisors LLC raised its holdings in Chubb by 59.8% during the 1st quarter.
+Sequoia Financial Advisors LLC now owns 3,029 shares of the financial services provider’s stock valued at $648,000 after buying an additional 1,134 shares during the last quarter.
+Brighton Jones LLC boosted its position in Chubb by 18.7% during the 1st quarter.
+Brighton Jones LLC now owns 1,287 shares of the financial services provider’s stock valued at $276,000 after buying an additional 203 shares during the period.
+Finally, Baird Financial Group Inc. grew its holdings in Chubb by 22.0% in the 1st quarter.
+Baird Financial Group Inc. now owns 154,794 shares of the financial services provider’s stock worth $33,110,000 after acquiring an additional 27,926 shares during the last quarter.
 Institutional investors own 87.12% of the company’s stock.

 Chubb Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Monday, April 10th.
-Shareholders of record on Friday, March 17th will be paid a $0.83 dividend.
-The ex-dividend date of this dividend is Thursday, March 16th.
-This represents a $3.32 dividend on an annualized basis and a yield of 1.60%.
-Chubb’s payout ratio is presently 26.52%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, April 10th.
+Investors of record on Friday, March 17th will be given a $0.83 dividend.
+The ex-dividend date is Thursday, March 16th.
+This represents a $3.32 annualized dividend and a yield of 1.60%.
+Chubb’s dividend payout ratio is currently 26.52%.

 Chubb Company Profile